appCurious/raspberry-train/README.md

 * It is your responsibility to ensure you keep the pos+ wire on it's side of the track and the neg- wire on it's side of the track
 * send the `<0>` command to turn of track power
 * wire the powersupply to the motorshield
+* close the serial monitor when you are ready to use the server and web controls

 ## Windows / Linux using local host